How To Clean Sticky Wood Kitchen Cabinets

 - If you have an orange available, you can cut an orange in half and dip it in baking soda to scrub the area rather than making a paste and using a toothbrush.
 Just make sure to rinse it well before applying the oil.

-Let’s face it, we know that vinegar can be used for everything, however, it is highly acidic.
+Let’s face it, we know that white vinegar can be used for everything, however, it is highly acidic.
 This means that you’ll never want to spray it directly on your wooden cabinets, as it could eventually end up harming the finish.
 In addition, diluted vinegar isn’t the best at removing a sticky mess, so you will probably need to go for the 1-2 punch combo, and add a bit of dish soap into the mix.

 - Shake to mix.